-Vidyamala and Sona, two of the founders of Breathworks, will share their up-to-date thinking on the distinctive elements of the Breathworks approach, such as the importance of a systematic approach to mindfulness in daily life, breath-based mindful movement, and the core theory of the Breathworks approach: learning to distinguish between primary suffering or experience (the basic unpleasant sensations in the body) and secondary suffering (the myriad ways we react to primary suffering mentally, emotionally and physically).
+Vidyamala Burch, author, meditation teacher, and Breathworks founder, will share her up-to-date thinking on the distinctive elements of the Breathworks approach, such as the importance of a systematic approach to mindfulness in daily life, breath-based mindful movement, and the core theory of the Breathworks approach: learning to distinguish between primary suffering or experience (the basic unpleasant sensations in the body) and secondary suffering (the myriad ways we react to primary suffering mentally, emotionally and physically).

 We’ll do a deep dive into the fundamental cause of secondary suffering - resistance to unpleasant experience; and explore how using mindfulness to soften resistance can support us to accept primary suffering and reduce and/or overcome secondary suffering.